armsnyder/cheese-whiz/README.md

 If the user requests a vegetarian or vegan version of the recipe, our program checks the food group of each ingredient, which it finds in the knowledge base, to ensure it is safe.
 If it is not, it refers primarily to a list of substitutions.

 ##### Availability
 The user has the option to specify that an ingredient is not available to him or her.
-The program then queries a list of common substitutions *and* searches the knowledge base for similar ingredients based on chemical makeup of the food.
-The user is provided a list of substitution options for the ingredient.
-If none of these ingredients are available still, the user can request that the program re-query allrecipes for a new recipe that does not contain these unavailable ingredients.
+The program then re-queries allrecipes for a new recipe that does not contain the unavailable ingredient.
+The process can be repeated for any number of ingredients.

 #### Knowledge Base
 Our ingredient knowledge base is based largely on the [USDA Nutrient Database](http://ndb.nal.usda.gov/ndb/search/list).
 Immediately after parsing an ingredient, we attempt to match it to a food from this database so that we have access to its nutritional information.